Interview with SANCCOB

-Paul Kelway, Wildlife Preparedness and Response Manager at Oil Spill Response, interviews Nicky Stander from SANCCOB in the sixth episode of our interview series with wildlife response organisations participating in the Global Oiled Wildlife Response System Project.
+In this episode, Paul Kelway, OSRL’s Wildlife Preparedness and Response Manager, is joined by Nicky Stander from SANCCOB in our interview series with wildlife response organisations participating in the Global Oiled Wildlife Response System (GOWRS) Project.

 Paul: So just to kick things off, I wanted to really just start with asking if you could briefly introduce SANCCOB.
 So as an organization, what's your mission and where and how do you carry out your work?